Liz Magill, U. Penn’s president, and board chair resign as antisemitism testimony draws backlash

 In a statement Saturday, Stefanik said Magill’s “forced resignation” is the “bare minimum of what is required” and said Harvard and MIT should follow suit.

-“This is only the very beginning of addressing the pervasive rot of antisemitism that has destroyed the most ‘prestigious’ higher education institutions in America,” Stefanik said.
+“One down.
+Two to go,” Stefanik said, adding that “this is only the very beginning of addressing the pervasive rot of antisemitism that has destroyed the most ‘prestigious’ higher education institutions in America.”

-U.S. Sen. Bob Casey, a Pennsylvania Democrat, said Magill’s resignation allows Penn to “chart a new course in addressing antisemitism on campus.”
+U.S. Sen. Bob Casey, D-Pa. said Magill’s resignation allows Penn to “chart a new course in addressing antisemitism on campus.”

+Bok said he was asked to remain as chairman to help with the transition to a new president, but decided that now was the best time for him to leave.

 Even before Tuesday’s hearing, Magill had been under fire from some donors and alumni this fall.
 Some also had called for the resignation of Bok, who had defended Magill amid criticism over the university’s handling of various perceived acts of antisemitism.